RoxanneSHS/SheenaHD/readme.md

 - Sheena has a small romance path if other romances are not active, you are through with the friendship talks and your character is of neutral or good alignment.
 - Sheena leaves for good if kicked out from your party.
-- Sheena has a half dragon breath ability useable once per day.
+- Sheena has a half dragon breath ability usable once per day.
 - Her ToB content will be expanded over time